Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Comparisons

 We have also performed coordinate transforms using the \citeA{SSCWebCoordinateCalculator} coordinate calculator web service.
 However, this service outputs values only to two decimal places, leading to angular differences of $0.3^\circ$.
 These values are not plotted so that the other library differences are clearly visible.

-The range of the maximum absolute differences, $0.001^\circ$-$0.04^\circ$, shown in the bottom panels of the subplots in Figure~\ref{fig:angles} is smaller than the range, $0^\circ$-$1^\circ$, of angular difference in spacecraft position vectors in the same coordinate system from two different data providers found in section~\ref{sect:comparisons_ephemeris}.
-The position vectors can differ for two reasons: differences in the source of the ephemerides data and differences in the data providers' software libraries, if a transformation is needed.
-To determine the magnitude of each requires analyzing the source code used to generate the ephemerides, which is not readily available.
+The range of the maximum absolute differences, $0.001^\circ$-$0.04^\circ$, shown in the bottom \remove[r1]{panels}\add[r1]{rows} of the subplots in Figure~\ref{fig:angles}\add[r1]{(a)-(d)} is smaller than the range, $0^\circ$-$1^\circ$, of angular difference in spacecraft position vectors in the same coordinate system from two different data providers found in section~\ref{sect:comparisons_ephemeris}.
+The position vectors can differ for two reasons: differences in the source of the position data and differences in the data providers' software libraries, if a transformation is needed.
+To determine the magnitude of each, one must analyze the source code used to generate the positions, which is not readily available.

 In summary, in this section, we have shown that differences in library implementations of reference frames range from $0.001^\circ$ to $0.04^\circ$ for the chosen set of coordinate frames and comparison axis.
-This range of differences is comparable to the range of angles identified in section~\ref{sect:comparisons_ephemeris}, which includes the average angular change in Earth's dipole $Z$--axis over the past 45 years, the precession of Earth's rotation axis, changes in nutation of Earth's rotation axis over one year, and the precession of the ecliptic.
-The implication is that inter-comparison of measurements transformed with different libraries may require an analysis of the differences in the transform implementations if the differences in the measurements are not significantly larger than these differences.
+This range of differences is comparable to the range of angles identified in section~\ref{sect:comparisons_ephemeris}, which includes the average angular change in Earth's dipole $Z$-axis over the past 45 years, the precession of Earth's rotation axis, changes in nutation of Earth's rotation axis over one year, and the precession of the ecliptic.
+The implication is that intercomparison of measurements transformed with different libraries may require an analysis of the differences in the transform implementations if the differences in the measurements are not significantly larger than these differences.
 This type of analysis is challenging because it requires access to the transform software, which may not be maintained or available, and because calculations are needed to quantify differences due to transform implementation choices.